-Located in Queens, John F. Kennedy Airport (JFK) is fifteen miles from midtown Manhattan and located on Jamaica Bay.
+Located in Queens, John F. Kennedy Airport (JFK) is fifteen miles from midtown Manhattan (8 miles from Brooklyn) and located on Jamaica Bay.
 Over 29 million passengers pass through JFK annually and it's a very common arrival point for international travelers.
 This airport is very large and about 45 minutes from midtown Manhattan by car, longer if you take public transit.

 Getting From JFK to Manhattan (and Back)

 - Public transportation to JFK: Take the quick and easy AirTrain.
 Consult a New York City Subway Map to determine the best connections to take to get to your destination.
 If you return to JFK via subway, make sure to take the A train marked Far Rockaway or Rockaway Park, NOT Lefferts Blvd.